Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 \section{Empirical Results}

 We now present our empirical findings based on the estimated model.
-We first document heterogeneity in ex-ante returns by year of schooling, choices of academic and vocational track, and ability, before we consider the importance of option values in schooling decisions, and finally investigate the impacts of alternative schooling reforms.
-In these calculations, we simulate life-cycle histories for 10,000 individuals for each ability group using the estimated model.\\
+We first document heterogeneity in ex-ante returns by year of schooling, choices of academic and vocational track, and ability, before we consider the importance of option values, wage risk and sectoral choices, and finally the impacts of alternative education reforms.
+In these calculations, we simulate life-cycle histories for 5,000 individuals for each ability group using the estimated model.